kufii/Audioshield-PlayMusic/README.md

 >The Google account also needs to have the "Allow less secure apps" setting set to "ON".
 You can change it [here](https://myaccount.google.com/security#connectedapps).

+Another restrictions of this library is that you cannot have 2 factor enabled for your account.
+Please disable it for using this.

 # Installation Instructions

 1. Audioshield-PlayMusic is based on Node.js.
 To install Node.js (v6.2.0), visit https://nodejs.org/en/.
 Verify installation with command 'node --version' (without quotes) in Windows Command Prompt.